-You may decide to pay your plan premium directly to our plan monthly or quarterly (pre-pay only).
+You may decide to pay your plan premium directly to our plan monthly, quarterly (pre-pay only), or annually (pre-pay only).
 Payments are due on the first day of the calendar month and must be received by the fifth of each calendar month.
 Checks or money orders should be made payable to Blue Cross and Blue Shield of Louisiana and should be mailed to Dept 3788, PO Box 123788, Dallas, TX 75312-3788.
 We will charge \$35 for all returned checks.